Rafael Devers Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 21st in the league.

-- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.49).
+- The Tigers have the 20th-ranked team ERA across all MLB pitching staffs (4.49).

-- His most recent appearance came on Saturday against the Tampa Bay Rays, when the lefty threw 5 1/3 innings, surrendering no earned runs while allowing six hits.
+- In his most recent appearance on Sunday, the righty went 5 2/3 innings against the Tampa Bay Rays, allowing six earned runs while surrendering nine hits.

-- The 26-year-old has amassed an ERA of 3.67, with 11 strikeouts per nine innings, in six games this season.
-Opponents have a .240 batting average against him.
+- The 25-year-old has an ERA of 4.89, with 6.6 strikeouts per nine innings, in 10 games this season.
+Opponents have a .244 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.